-If you complete the programme, there’s a good chance you’ll secure follow-on funding from a shrewd investor.
+If you complete the programme having demonstrated material progress with your business, there’s a good chance you’ll secure follow-on funding from one of our investment partners and or via our Angel Investor community.
 You may also be able to top up that investment by £50k or more to build your team in the Sheffield region.
 Our growth fund partners will shepherd you through the process to get your hands on that equity-free funding.

 Companies that do successfully complete the programme – including achieving certain pre-agreed goals, such as revenue stream growth – will have access to a convertible loan through a streamlined qualification process managed by our seedcorn partners at Finance Yorkshire.
 Whether a startup team decides to accept it is entirely up to them.